tdeprelle/workflow_and_installs/dual_boot/README.md

     - Shrink Volume with a right click on the partition

     - Notice that you can only divide you disk by two at the maximum.
-It won't allow you to leave less space for windows regardless of the size of your disk.
+It won't allow you to leave less space for Windows regardless of the size of your disk.
 This is why I favour the next solution.

-  * Active@ Partition
+  * **Active@ Partition**

     - Download Active@ Partition
     - Partition your disk and reboot your computer